Dappner/my-dashboard/README.md

 - **Mobile**: Shared business logic with native mobile UI
 - **Monitoring**: Comprehensive logging and error tracking

-## Contributing

-This is a personal project for CoOp Program demonstration, but the architecture and patterns can serve as a reference for similar dashboard applications.

 ## License

 Private project - All rights reserved.